yunluyl/react-redux-mapbox-gl/README.md

 mapReducer =
 {
-  mapLoaded : (boolean) set to true when the inital map loading is done,
+&nbsp;&nbsp;mapLoaded : (boolean) set to true when the inital map loading is done,
   viewport :
   {
 		width : (number) width of the map,